 The contrasting architecture of The Broad museum seen with its next-door neighbor, the Disney Concert Hall.Continue to 3 of 12 below.

 03 of 12

-A giant stack of plates "Untitled" (1995) by Robert Therien welcomes visitors on the first floor of The Broad, a museum of contemporary art in Downtown Los Angeles, CA, USA.
+A giant stack of plates "Untitled" (1995) by Robert Therien welcomes visitors on the first floor of The Broad, a museum of contemporary art in Downtown Los Angeles, California, USA.
 The lobby is a series of gray concrete caves that lead to different exhibit spaces, the escalator and the gift shop.Continue to 4 of 12 below.

 04 of 12

 The escalator ride up to the third-floor galleries at The Broad gives you an expanding view of the rooftop portion of "The Veil."
 This is the name that architect Elizabeth Diller's name for the white "lace" or honeycombed surface that completely covers the building, allowing natural light through.Continue to 5 of 12 below.

 05 of 12